tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ## Arrow, Crossbow Bolt, Slingstone

-In general, ammunition is one-use, hit or miss.
-It also doesn't take up a chakra, and, like other one-use items, ammunition doesn't confer quirks on its user.
+In general, ammunition is one-use, hit or miss, and, like other one-use items, ammunition doesn't confer quirks on its user.

 ### Default Bonus